 The state of New York requires that home inspectors be licensed.

-In New York, a licensed home inspector must file proof of a certificate of liability coverage, and they must pay a fee of $250 for the initial application.
+In New York, a licensed home inspector must file proof of a certificate of liability coverage and pay a fee of $250 for the initial application.
 Each renewal is $100.

-New York also establishes the limitations of a home inspector, who is to not act as an architect, engineer, or code enforcement official.
-An inspector license from another state may be applied to the state of New York should a home inspector wish to transfer their business from out of state.
+New York also establishes the limitations of a home inspector who does not act as an architect, engineer, or code enforcement official.
+An inspector license from another state may be applied to New York should a home inspector wish to transfer their business from out of state.
 In this instance, some education or examination requirements may be waived.

 Other qualifications may include:

-- A completed course of home inspection study (which includes at least 140 hours of approved study time, 40 of which is unpaid, field-based inspections completed under direct supervision)
+• A completed course of home inspection study (which includes at least 140 hours of approved study time, 40 of which is unpaid, field-based inspections conducted under direct supervision)

-Additionally, 24 hours of continuing education is required to be completed within a home inspector’s two-year license renewal period.
+Additionally, 24 hours of continuing education must be completed within a home inspector’s two-year license renewal period.

 Pre-licensing and certifications